Twink Caplan: Career

 Caplan played the Home Economics teacher in the television series Fast Times, with Courtney Thorne-Smith, Patrick Dempsey, and Wallace Langham.
-In The New Homemakers Guide (1988), she played against Ronald Reagan Jr.; she worked with Bonnie Hunt as the nosy neighbor duo living next door to Demi Moore and Judge Reinhold.
+In The New Homemakers Guide (1988), she played against Ronald Reagan Jr.; she worked with Bonnie Hunt as the nosy neighbour duo living next door to Demi Moore and Judge Reinhold.

 In 2012, Caplan appeared as Katie in Tim and Eric's Billion Dollar Movie, with Tim Heidecker, Eric Wareheim, John C. Reilly, Will Ferrell and Zach Galifianakis.

 She played the dance teacher in the television series Community in season 1 episode 14, "Interpretive Dance" (2010), and appeared in the 1989 Quantum Leap episode "Thou Shalt Not...".

 Caplan played B. Lawney, a waitress with Richard Gere in The Flock (2007), directed by Andrew Lau; Mary Benett, a hard-edged bus driver in CSI: Crime Scene Investigation; and a past-her-prime movie star desperate for a comeback in Secrets of a Hollywood Nurse.
 She also appeared as Harry Dean Stanton's wife in 9 Full Moons (2013).

 She also guested as the fall-back fiance of Donny Douglas in Frasier.